About Us

 -

-keep young onset people living dementia connected and active lives within their communities.
+keep people living with young onset dementia connected and engaged in active lives within their communities.

 -